 While you may not remember much about your fifth-grade book report or recall the joyous epiphany of fractions, odds are that your memory of your first science experiments are much clearer.
-Volcanos?
+Volcanoes?
 Slime?
 Elephant toothpaste?

 When we put what we learn into action, the learning sits deeper in our memories.
 For some, it also ignites a passion for science, technology, engineering, and math.
 That's why faculty, graduate students, and teachers have been spending their Saturdays helping kids explore science and math while conducting College of Education research critical to the growth, improvement, and effectiveness of teaching practices.